The Device

 The Device is a 2014 American science fiction horror film directed by Jeremy Berg.
-It stars Angela DiMarco and Kate Alden as sisters who must deal with an alien abduction after one's husband, played by David S. Hogan, becomes obsessed with a strange device.
+It stars Angela DiMarco and Kate Alden as sisters who must deal with an alien abduction after one's husband, played by David S. Hogan, becomes obsessed with a strange black ball.

 Plot

 Still recovering from a family tragedy in the past, two sisters return home to settle their dead mother's affairs.
 In a nearby forest, they come upon a strange device.
 The husband of one of the women becomes obsessed with it despite their demands that he get rid of it.
 After they experience nightmares and other phenomena, they come to believe it may be the result of the device.
 It is eventually revealed to be of alien origin, and the sisters are abducted.